semprag/semprag.github.io/author.md

     2. The creation of large corpora of text and speech, together with computer search techniques, have made new sources of data available.
 The citation of naturally occurring web examples is now <span>*de rigeur*</span>, and we anticipate that more sophisticated statistical and quantitative analyses, analyses which take into account both the advantages and potential pitfalls of corpus and web data, will become ever more common in the field.

-    3. There is a small but growing tendency for work in the area to include or reference experimental data, sometimes involving evidence from acquisition.
+    3. There is a small but growing tendency for work in the area to include or reference experimental data, from adult or child participants.
 This development is of particular importance for pragmatics, an area where judgments based on data for which context is not carefully controlled are notoriously variable.

     4. Over the last three decades, formal techniques like those used in semantics have been increasingly applied to pragmatics, to discourse, and to dialogue.
 Relatedly, there has been an ever greater awareness that semantic and pragmatic data are highly sensitive to context.
 So researchers are increasingly careful to contextualize examples, often presenting data in the form of mini-discourses rather than isolated single sentence examples.